 Prior to the Civil War Franklin was one of the more affluent places in the country.
 The battle of Franklin during the Civil War resulted in more than 10,000 casualties.
 After the war the area was devastated, but has come back strong in recent times.
 Franklin features a historic downtown with great antique shopping and dining.
 Corporate headquarters here include Nissan North America, Healthways, Inc. and Mars Petcare US.
 It is a short commute to Nashville.
 Photo of Main Street courtesy of Wikipedia and Ichabod, Licensed under CC BY-SA 3.0/

 Watch this short Youtube vide prepared by VisitFranklin:

-The median home value has steadily risen since 2012, and was $362,950 in Franklin in early 2016, according to Zillow.com, which is very high for TN.
+The median home value has steadily risen since 2012, and was $470,800 in mid-2019, according to Zillow.com, which is very high for TN.
 Leiper's Fork is an affluent village where some wealthy people live.
 During the 3rd quarter of 2019, the National Association of Realtors reports the median sale price of a home was $293,400.

 What is special about Franklin TN

 Franklin is a wealthy town with a proud history.
 Selected by MoneyCNN as a "best place to retire".
 The downtown and several surrounding residential districts are on the National Register of Historic Places.
 Low crime rate and taxes.
 The Dark Horse Recording Studio is a local landmark (pictured).

 What is not special about Franklin TN